metorres89/movies-app/README.md

    * After running the command you should be able to see a message by browsing [here](http://localhost:3000/)

+### Mongo DB Installation

-8. Installing MongoDB: follow this [instructions](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/) according to your OS.
+1. Installing MongoDB: follow this [instructions](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/) according to your OS.
 This installation is global and won't happen in your project directory.

    * **In my case I'm running Ubuntu Mate 20.04 LTS so I had to run these steps**
      * Import the public key used by hte package management system